 (Buy it HERE)

 I love how casually diverse this book is.
 Race, culture and sexuality all intersect peacefully, naturally & normally.
 Most of the characters are multi-cultural and/or multi-racial.
 Jupiter has 2 dads, while Rae & Courtney have single parents, who all link up into a (very inattentive) co-parenting Voltron.
-(Also, Rae’s dad is perhaps the 1st Chinese Jamaican I’ve seen in print.)
-It’s the kind of community I love best in real life & want to see more of in print.
+(Also, Rae’s dad is perhaps the first Chinese Jamaican I’ve met in print.)
+It’s the kind of community I love best in real life & want to see more of on pages.
 The book also displays a distinctly modern emotional openness, up to a certain point.
 I feel like younger people are better equipped for emotional discussion, if not situations, and that really showed in some of the choices made here.
-There’s a lot of introspection & I was surprised at some of the ideas presented.⠀
+There’s a lot of introspection & I was surprised at some of the ideas casually presented in the dialogue.⠀

 Long story short, the main characters are all ultimately really self-absorbed & often mistreat others in their search for themselves.
 Life is messy & it’s normal for people to be a little crappy, but this book goes beyond that and I just can’t get down with it. ⠀